The Team

 Undergraduate (‘25)

-Kayla was born and raised in Brooklyn, NY, where she graduated from Brooklyn Technical High School as a Chemical Engineering major.
-At Wesleyan, she is majoring in Chemistry with a minor in French Studies.
+Kayla was born and raised in Brooklyn, NY, where she graduated from Brooklyn Technical High School as a chemical engineering major.
+At Wesleyan, she is majoring in chemistry with a minor in French studies.
 On campus, she is co-director for the Fusion Dance Crew, a member of Ujamaa’s Creative Team, and a barista at Pi Café.
 In the lab, show’s working on a project involving carbon dioxide polymerization.

 Sunjay Riener